-8.3.1.1 This Plan will be implemented through the establishment of appropriate uses, standards and regulations in the Comprehensive Zoning By-law and Prepared by Planscape Inc.

-through the identification of areas with site specific regulations.
+8.3.1.1 This Plan will be implemented through the establishment of appropriate uses, standards and regulations in the Comprehensive Zoning By-law and Prepared by PLANSCAPE Inc. Page 78 of 99 through the identification of areas with site specific regulations.